ucan-wg/delegation/README.md

 `nbf` and `exp` stand for "not before" and "expires at," respectively.
 These MUST be expressed as seconds since the Unix epoch in UTC, without time zone or other offset.
 Taken together, they represent the time bounds for a token.
 These timestamps MUST be represented as the number of integer seconds since the Unix epoch.
 Due to limitations[^js-num-size] in numerics for certain common languages, timestamps outside of the range from $-2^{53} – 1$ to $2^{53} – 1$ MUST be rejected as invalid.

 The `nbf` field is OPTIONAL.
 When omitted, the token MUST be treated as valid beginning from the Unix epoch.
-Setting the `nbf` field to a time in the future MUST delay using a UCAN.
+Setting the `nbf` field to a time in the future MUST delay invoking a UCAN.
 For example, pre-provisioning access to conference materials ahead of time but not allowing access until the day it starts is achievable with judicious use of `nbf`.

 The `exp` field MUST be set.
 Following the [principle of least authority][PoLA], it is RECOMMENDED to give a timestamp expiry for UCANs.
 If the token explicitly never expires, the `exp` field MUST be set to `null`.
 If the time is in the past at validation time, the token MUST be treated as expired and invalid.